 Unfortunately music funding in public education is typically the first to go during budget cuts, which results in two outcomes: music programs are cut completely or they become too general where students never learn how to play an actual instrument.
-For only a few hundred bucks a year, the application of adaptive learning technology can support existing music programs to keep costs low while providing the necessary specialized instructions so students effectively learn to play an instrument they love.
+The recent pandemic and distance learning is yet another obstacle for music programs.
+For the same cost as a lesson book, Moosiko is using adaptive learning technology to support existing music programs to keep costs low while providing the necessary specialized instructions so students effectively learn to play an instrument they love.

-Let’s look at how adaptive learning technology can have this tremendous, yet affordable, impact on music instruction.
+Let’s look at how adaptive learning technology can have this tremendous, yet affordable, impact on music education.

 How to Learn an Instrument